Crispy Cottage Fries (Easy Oven Baked Recipe)

 Instructions

-• Preheat the oven to 425°F. Prepare two baking sheets by lining them with parchment paper.
-Set them aside.
+• Preheat the Oven: Preheat the oven to 425°F. Prepare two baking sheets with parchment paper and set aside.

-• Drain and pat dry with paper towels or a clean tea towel.
-Then transfer the sliced potatoes into a large bowl.
+• Dry Thoroughly: Drain the potatoes and pat them very dry with paper towels or a clean kitchen towel.

-• Flip the slices and bake for 10-15 minutes more or until the fries are golden and crispy.
+• Bake: Bake for 15 minutes.
+Flip the slices, then bake for another 10 to 15 minutes or until the fries are golden brown and crisp on the edges.

-• Season with salt and serve immediately with your favorite dipping sauce.
+• Serve: Taste and sprinkle with additional salt if needed.
+Serve immediately with your favorite dipping sauce.

 Donna’s Notes